jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-**Emotional reactions have a lasting effect on memory.** Wrestling with a question and the immediate emotional and intellectual feedback of seeing the answer helps solidify the knowledge.** It's important that you commit to an answer so you increase the emotional charge in the event you're wrong.
+**Emotional reactions have a lasting effect on memory.** Wrestling with a question and the immediate emotional and intellectual feedback of seeing the answer helps solidify the knowledge.
+It's important that you commit to an answer so you increase the emotional charge in the event you're wrong.
+Giving up and guessing is less emotional; it's better to convince yourself of one answer, commit, and click submit.
 I often find myself wanting to look up a fact in the textbook before clicking submit, but that lessens the emotional payoff.
 Better to commit to an answer, let the chips fall, and use that energy to understand the correct answer.
 Don't worry about getting a low score from wrong answers: the only scores that matters is the real exam.

 There's some evidence that if you take a pretest before you've even been exposed to material, [you'll do better][failing] when it comes to the actual